ahb7/Marks_Prediction/README.md

 # Marks_Prediction
-This is sample ML project, Marks_Prediction, for Heroku Deployment
+This is a sample ML project, Marks_Prediction, for Heroku Deployment.